Glass French Nails Are A Modern Take On A Timeless Classic

 Holo French

-Silver nails are this summer’s most unexpected color trend, and Michelle Humphrey’s futuristic manicure proves it also works perfectly as a holographic French tip.
+Silver nails are this winter's most unexpected color trend, and Michelle Humphrey’s futuristic manicure proves it also works perfectly as a holographic French tip.

 Double French